philipperemy/keras-tcn/README.md

 ## API

 The usual way is to import the TCN layer and use it inside a Keras model.
-An example is provided below for a regression task (cf. `tasks/` for other examples):
+An example is provided below for a regression task (cf. [tasks](tasks) for other examples):

 ```python
 from tcn import TCN, tcn_full_summary